openmopac/openmopac.github.io/content/about/software.md

 ---

 Given MOPAC's age and popularity, there is a lot of software that works with MOPAC in a variety of ways.
-To get the most out of MOPAC, you should consider the use of one or more of these programs.
+To get the most out of MOPAC, you should consider using one or more of these programs.
 Unless otherwise noted as commercial, the software listed here is free to use for all purposes.